3v1n0/libfprint-tod-vfs0090/README.md

-## Validity Sensor `138a:0090` and `138a:0097` libfprint driver
+## Validity Sensor `138a:0090`, `138a:0097`, and `06cb:009a` libfprint driver
-#### A linux driver for 2016 ThinkPad's fingerprint readers
+#### A linux driver for 2016 and 2018 ThinkPad's fingerprint readers

 [![See it in action!](https://img.youtube.com/vi/dYe8eKaoUSE/0.jpg)](https://www.youtube.com/watch?v=dYe8eKaoUSE)`

-Thanks to the amazing work that [nmikhailov](https://github.com/nmikhailov) did in his [prototype](https://github.com/nmikhailov/Validity90/) and [uunicorn](https://github.com/uunicorn/) in [python-validity](https://github.com/uunicorn/python-validity) and [synaWudfBioUsb-sandbox](https://github.com/uunicorn/synaWudfBioUsb-sandbox), I spent some time in getting a libfprint driver for the `138a:0090` (and `138a:0097`) device up...
+Thanks to the amazing work that [nmikhailov](https://github.com/nmikhailov) did in his [prototype](https://github.com/nmikhailov/Validity90/) and [uunicorn](https://github.com/uunicorn/) in [python-validity](https://github.com/uunicorn/python-validity) and [synaWudfBioUsb-sandbox](https://github.com/uunicorn/synaWudfBioUsb-sandbox), I spent some time in getting a libfprint driver for the `138a:0090` (and `138a:0097` and `06cb:009a`) device up...

- * It only works if the device has been initialized using [validity-sensors-tools/](https://snapcraft.io/validity-sensors-tools/)
+ * It only works if the device has been initialized using [validity-sensors-tools/](https://snapcraft.io/validity-sensors-tools/) or the very recent [work on 009a](https://github.com/uunicorn/python-validity/issues/3)
    - Alernatively, but it's less secure, you can use a Windows installation with VirtualBox (sharing USB) guest or with a Windows installation in bare metal
  * Most of the device interaction and crypto code is coming from the prototype, so basically it needs lots of cleanup, but I hope to rebase this on the code from python-validity
  * Here enroll, verification, led and all the operations work
- * It uses libfprint image comparison algorithm, we might move to in-device check later.
+ * For 0090 it uses libfprint image comparison algorithm, we might move to in-device check later.
+ * For 0097 and 009a it uses in-device check/Match-On-Chip.

 You can test it using the [libfprint examples](https://gitlab.freedesktop.org/libfprint/libfprint/-/tree/master/examples) or just using `fprintd-*` tools (GNOME supports it natively from control center).

 ### Device initialization and pairing

+#### 0090 and 0097
 I racommend using the [validity-sensors-tools/](https://snapcraft.io/validity-sensors-tools/), you can install it in any distro as snap, or you can use it manually from sources located in [my python validity fork](https://github.com/3v1n0/python-validity)

 ```bash